Orange-OpenSource/hurl/docs/manual/hurl.md

 ### --retry-max-count <NUM> {#retry-max-count}

 Maximum number of retries.
 Set this option to -1 to make it unlimited.
 Default is 10.

+### --ssl-no-revoke {#ssl-no-revoke}

+(Windows) This option tells Hurl to disable certificate revocation checks.
+WARNING: this option loosens the SSL security, and by using this flag you ask for exactly that.

 ### --test {#test}